Extending free actions of finite groups on unoriented surfaces: -cobordism

-In dimension two, for oriented surfaces, every $G$-cobordism is described by gluing principal $G$-bundles over the cylinder, the pair of pants, and the disc.
-In the unoriented case, an additional elementary component is given by the $G$-cobordisms over the M\"obius strip.
-We are going to describe each of these elements in detail.
-However, we first need to explain the principal $G$-bundles occurring over the circle: take $x\in G$ and consider the product space $[0,1]\times G$ identifying the ends via multiplication by $x$ where for every $y\in G$, we set $(0,y)\sim (1,xy)$.
-The resulting space is denoted by $P_x$.
-Any principal $G$-bundle over the circle is isomorphic to one of these, and $P_x$ is isomorphic to $P_x'$ if and only if $x'$ is conjugate to $x$.
-The projection $P_x\longrightarrow S^1$ is by projecting to the first coordinate, and the action $P_x\times G\rightarrow P_x$ is by right multiplication on the second coordinate.
-Throughout the paper, we refer by $x\in G$ as the {\bf monodromy} associated with $P_x$.
-For $x=1$, we obtain that $P_1$ is the trivial bundle.
+In dimension two, for oriented surfaces, every $G$-cobordism can be constructed by gluing principal $G$-bundles over three elementary surfaces: the cylinder, the pair of pants, and the disc.
+In the unoriented case, one must also include $G$-bundles over the M\"obius strip.
+We will describe each of these building blocks in detail, but first, we recall the classification of principal $G$-bundles over the circle.

+Let $x \in G$.
+Consider the product space $[0,1] \times G$ with ends identified via multiplication by $x$, i.e., $(0, y) \sim (1, xy)$ for all $y \in G$.
+The resulting space is denoted $P_x$.
+Every principal $G$-bundle over the circle is isomorphic to some $P_x$, and $P_x \cong P_{x'}$ if and only if $x'$ is conjugate to $x$.
+The projection $P_x \to S^1$ is given by the first coordinate, and the $G$-action is right multiplication on the second coordinate.
+Throughout this paper, we refer to $x$ as the \textbf{monodromy} of $P_x$.
+Note that $P_1$ corresponds to the trivial bundle.

-The description of the elementary components for the $G$-cobordism over unoriented surfaces is as follows:
+The elementary $G$-cobordisms for unoriented surfaces are as follows:

-\begin{itemize} \item (Cylinder) every principal $G$-bundle over the cylinder, with entry $x$ and exit $x'$, is given by an element $y\in G$ such that $x'=yxy^{-1}$.
+\begin{itemize} \item \textbf{Cylinder.} Every principal $G$-bundle over the cylinder, with incoming monodromy $x$ and outgoing monodromy $x'$, corresponds to an element $y \in G$ such that $x' = y x y^{-1}$.

-\item (Pair of pants) for $x,y\in G$, we consider the principal $G$-bundle over the pair of pants, which is a $G$-deformation retract\footnote{By a $G$-deformation retract we mean that the homotopy is employing principal $G$-bundles.} of a principal G-bundle over the wedge $S^1\vee S^1$.
-The entries have monodromies $x$ and $y$, while the exit has the product $xy$ as monodromy.
+\item \textbf{Pair of pants.} For $x,y\in G$, we consider the principal $G$-bundle over the pair of pants, which is a $G$-deformation retract\footnote{By a $G$-deformation retract we mean a homotopy realized through principal $G$-bundles.} of a principal G-bundle over the wedge $S^1\vee S^1$.
+The incoming boundaries carry monodromies $x$ and $y$, while the outgoing boundary has monodromy $xy$.

-\item (Disc) there is only one $G$-cobordism over the disc which is a trivial bundle.
+\item \textbf{Disc.} There is a unique $G$-cobordism over the disc, given by the trivial bundle.